 Fire TV Stick

 If you’d like to send a gift to someone who really needs it, check out the Unicef Inspired Gifts range.
 It consists of real, life-saving and life-changing supplies which they deliver to children and communities around the world.
-Options include hats and gloves to keep four Syrian children warm (£12), polio vaccines to protect 100 children (£100) and a bicycle for a health worker (£114).
+Options include polio vaccines to protect 100 children (£14.50), an emergency shelter kit for a family (£27.00) and a bicycle for a schoolchild or a health worker (£110).

 UNICEF Inspired Gifts from £6.00.